Saint-Basile, Quebec: History

 The area was originally part of the seigneuries of Jacques-Cartier, Auteuil, and Neuville.
 In the mid-19th-century, settlers arrived from places along the St. Lawrence, especially from Cap-Santé.
 In 1840, the Parish of Saint-Basile was formed, named in honour of Basil of Caesarea.
 In 1845, the parish municipality was established, dissolved in 1847, and reestablished in 1855.

 In 1948, the Village Municipality of Saint-Basile-Sud (also known by its English equivalent of Saint-Basile South) separated from the parish municipality.

 In 2000, the Parish Municipality of Saint-Basile and the Village Municipality of Saint-Basile-Sud merged again to form the new City of Saint-Basile.

 Demographics

+Population

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Basile had a population of 2709 living in 1262 of its 1327 total private dwellings, a change of from its 2016 population of 2621.
 With a land area of 98.84 km2, it had a population density of in 2021.